port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-cost/aws-cost.md

 aws cur put-report-definition --report-definition file://report-definition.json
 ```

 6. Wait for up to 24 hours, until the first report will be generated.
-Run the following AWS CLI command to check if your bucket has created the CUR, ensuring to update `AWS_BUCKET_NAME` in the command below with the name of the bucket you created in step one:
+Run the following AWS CLI command to check if the CUR has been created and added to your bucket, ensuring to update `AWS_BUCKET_NAME` in the command below with the name of the bucket you created in step one:

 ```bash
 aws s3 ls s3://AWS_BUCKET_NAME/cost-reports/aws-monthly-cost-report-for-port/